mpicbg-scicomp/tissue_miner/README.md

     export PATH=${TM_HOME}/parser:$PATH

 Don't forget to define a TM_HOME shell variable, pointing to the root of your TissueMiner installation, since it will require it to resolve script paths internally.

+Then you can run TissueMiner to analyze your movie provided you movie folder contains a "Segmentation" folder in which to find the original images as well as the TissueAnalyzer outputs.

 To run the workflow we recommend [snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).
 We provide a [snakemake workflow](workflow/tm.snkmk) to ease running TissueMiner on a cluster or locally on a single computer.
 It integrates all analyses implemented in TissueMiner and can be easily extended to include project specifc elements as well.
 This is how we usually run TissueMiner: